damianCrow/feedly-api-node-prototype/README.md

 In order to get the node wrapper to work with a developer accesstoken rather than client_id and client_secret I had to hack the feedly plugin slightly and remove the auth functions.

-THIS IS A TERRIBLE HAC BUT NEEDS MUST FOR NOW!
+THIS IS A TERRIBLE HACK BUT NEEDS MUST FOR NOW!

 module.exports = Feedly = (function() {